jhuckaby/pixl-chart/README.md

 });
 ```

-Note that you don't have to do anything on `mouseout`, because the `#pxc_tt_overlay` element is automatically destroyed.
+Note that you don't have to do anything on `mouseout`, because the `.pxc_tt_overlay` element is automatically destroyed.

 One possible use here is to render your own "toolbar" with clickable buttons (e.g. snapshot, download, etc.), which appear when the mouse hovers over your chart, and disappear when the mouse leaves.